 Attending a funeral is certainly humbling, it reminds us of our own mortality.
-It leaves us with a feeling of fragility, thinking about and reflecting on own death, wondering and asking quietly when our own time will be up.
+It leaves us with a feeling of fragility, thinking about and reflecting on our own death; wondering and asking quietly when our own time will be up.

 What’s even more depressing about attending a funeral is asking someone next to you, how long they knew [have known] the deceased, only to be told: not long!